ss1611/CS220-AU-portfolio-1/index.md

 ## CV/Education

-For an overview ofmy CV, follow this [hyperlink].
+For an overview of my CV, follow this [hyperlink](assets/img/Sam%20Davies%20CV.docx).

 | Date | Qualification | Institute |
 --- | --- | ---